-Despite all the sakura frenzy, my favorite among the seasonal flowers in Tokyo has been lotus so far (along with the fall colors – 紅葉), not only because of the spiritual aspect attached to it but also the effort that you need to put in to follow the daily routine of this beautiful flower, opening its petals in the morning and closing those later in the day.
+Despite all the sakura frenzy, my favorite among the seasonal flowers in Tokyo has been lotus flower so far (along with the fall colors – 紅葉), not only because of the spiritual aspect attached to it but also the effort that you need to put in to follow the daily routine of this beautiful flower, opening its petals in the morning and closing those later in the day.
 You can even hear the sound when they open with the first morning light.
 Hopefully – one of these mornings!

-Lotus and Buddhism
+Lotus Flower and Buddhism

 I am far from being a plant or a buddhism expert.
 So I will just try to offer only a very brief introduction into the spiritual side of this beautiful flower.
 To underline the strong link between buddhism and lotus flower, I should note that the name of one of the most influential texts of Mahayana Buddhism is Lotus Sutra.
 You may have noticed the reference to Lotus Sutra in my previous post where I mentioned the wood carvings at Taishakuten Temple near my house depicting stories from Lotus Sutra.
 If you follow the process until the blooming of lotus flower, it starts off in muddy waters and makes its way up above the water and its full blossom represents the enlightenment.
 There are many readings of the lotus` journey to full bloom stage but I like this one the best.
 The flower rises above the water coming from dirty grounds in a pure and uncontaminated form.
 It also looks so picture perfect – more than any other flower that I have seen.
 In some readings, the journey of the lotus under the water represents our fight with the obstacles in life and how we always make our way out or above it.

 Mizumoto Park on the other hand is located in one of the eastern parts of Tokyo – Katsushika (where I live) and is the biggest park in Tokyo.
 If you are looking for a more intimate experience with these flowers, Mizumoto is worth the trip with its small pond located in the woods.
+There are some wooden walkways that you can walk on to get closer to these magnificent flowers.
 Your only company will most likely be the early morning fishers.
 What can you ask for more?